okhomenko/RabbitMQ-in-Action/README.md

 **(broker implements default direct exchange with empty string ('') name.
 When queue is declared  - it is automatically bound to that default exchange with routign key equal to name of queue)
 **TIP**.
 Often in simple application enough default exchange that works as one-to-one pattern without need to declare another exchange.
 - *fanout* - multicast message to bound queues.
 Pattern: deliever to all attached queues.
 Use case: user send signup request. we want to send him welcome message, log this request and send approval request to administrator.
 - *topic* - allows messages from different exchange arrives to one queue.
 You can bind queues using wildcards "warn.user", "*.user", "#"

+### Vhosts (multiple tenants) and permissions

+Virtual message broker (mini-RMQ server with own queues, exchanges, bindings, permissions).
+Obvious use case: different apps requires its own broker instance.

+Broker comes with default vhost and guest|guest user.

+In RMQ permissions are per-vhost

+**TIP**.
+Recommends to identify common functionality groups in infrastructure (such as logging) and give each one its own vhost.

+VHosts and permissions can't be managed by AMQP protocol only with *rabbitctl* tool

+#### rabbitmqctl vhosts
+- rabbitmqctl -n rabbit@localhost, rabbit - name of erlang app name
+- add_vhost [name]
+- list_vhosts
+- delete_vhost [name]